auyylaso/Nimbus-Up-keep/README.md

 [telans](https://github.com/telans) for the AUR package [fuzion-git](https://aur.archlinux.org/packages/fuzion-git/)

-The Zedeware project is also glad to know [@LWSS](http://www.github.com/LWSS/) who is still providing us with quality code.
+The Apuware project is also glad to know [@LWSS](http://www.github.com/LWSS/) who is still providing us with quality code.
 Special thanks to [@acuifex](http://www.github.com/acuifex/) for helping with the project a lot.